EduSpinelli/Todays-Restaurant/README.md

-## Example of REST API with JWT authentication using Spring Security, Spring Boot 2 and Spring Data Rest.
+## Example of REST API with JWT authentication using Spring Security, Spring Boot 2, Spring Data Rest and JAVA 10.
-Java 9
+Java 10
 Maven 3+

 For Compile mvn clean package